Orofino, Idaho

 Nearby is the historical "Canoe Camp," where the Lewis and Clark expedition built five new dugout canoes and embarked on October 7, 1805, downstream to the Pacific Ocean.
 Some 4 mi north is the Dworshak Dam, third-highest dam in the United States, completed in the early 1970s.
 Nearby is the Dworshak National Fish Hatchery, started to try to compensate for the loss of migratory fish upstream after the dam was constructed.

-Originally the name was two words, Oro Fino, applied to a gold mining camp established in 1861 2 mi south of Pierce; it is now a ghost town.
+Originally the name was two words, Oro Fino, applied to a gold mining camp established in 1861 2 mi south of Pierce.
 When the United States government opened up the Nez Percé reservation to non-tribal settlers in 1895, thousands of European Americans rushed to lay claims to land.
 Clifford Fuller set up a trading post on his new homestead.
 The town (Orofino-on-the-Clearwater) was established the next year.
 The railroad, later part of the Camas Prairie Railroad, was constructed from Lewiston in 1899.

 Orofino is home to state institutions: Idaho State Hospital North and the Idaho Correctional Institution–Orofino.
-These two facilities are located adjacent to Orofino High School, which includes the junior high or middle school grades, and whose mascot is the maniac.
+These two facilities are located adjacent to Orofino High School, which includes the junior high or middle school grades, and whose mascot is the Maniac.

 Orofino hosts an annual July 4 celebration, as well as the Clearwater County Fair and Lumberjack Days in late summer.
 Each spring, Boomershoot, an annual precision rifle event, is held nearby.